buildit/gravity-ui-web/README.md

 $ npm run styleguide
 ```

-note that this will _also_ build the UI library.
+Note that this will _also_ build the UI library.
 The build output will go into `dist/`.
-You can view the style guide locally by opening `dist/index.html`.
+You can view the style guide locally by opening `dist/index.html` in your browser.

 This is mainly intended for automated build and deployments to our hosted [Buildit Living Style Guide](http://style.buildit.digital/).